Brain damage from severe COVID-19 causes a loss of 10 IQ points

 Cognitive impairment as a result of severe COVID-19 is, on average, similar to that sustained in the ageing process between 50 and 70 years of age, according to a study from the University of Cambridge and Imperial College London.

-These outcomes were more likely to occur in people who were hospitalised with the coronavirus, and especially those who were put on a ventilator.
+These outcomes were more likely to occur in people who were treated in hospital with the coronavirus, and especially those who were put on a ventilator.

 COVID’s cognitive fingerprint

-Although cognitive impairment is common in neurological disorders, notably dementia, the researchers found that COVID-19 has its own “cognitive fingerprint” that is distinct from other brain maladies.
+Although cognitive impairment is common in neurological disorders, notably dementia, the researchers found that COVID-19 has a “cognitive fingerprint” that is distinct from other brain maladies.

 The researchers found that these impairments remained detectable more than six months after recovery from the viral illness, and it appears that “any recovery is at best gradual”.